KouyouX/KouyouX/README.md

 Call me 紅葉, kouyou or Yang Ye.

 I'm not a full-time programmer, just a student who is interested in programming and ACG.

-I mainly program in java, sometimes lua, python or c.
-Interested in python, kotlin, c/c++, rust, go.
+I mainly program in java, kotlin and python.
+Besides, I can use lua, c/cpp, rust and go.

-Writing my own language: [Suika](https://github.com/SuikaLang/Suika/)!
+Writing my own programming language: [Suika](https://github.com/SuikaLang/Suika/)!

 ## Contact
 - Email: me@kouyou.moe